appscode/blog/content/post/kubedb-v2024.11.18/index.md

 ### Authentication

-In this release, we are introducing authentication support for Memcached.
-Previously, connections to the Memcached database were made without any authentication.
-Going forward, a username and password will be required to connect to the Memcached database.
+This release introduces authentication support for Memcached.
+Previously, connections to the Memcached database did not require authentication.
+Going forward, a username and password will be required to connect to a Memcached instance.

 Users can provide their own username and password using a Kubernetes Secret, or the system will generate default credentials if none are provided.